C. University General Petitions: Key participants

 - Receive and process the reviewed petitions after a final decision has been made.

-The medical consultant advising the General Petition Committee on medical retroactive withdrawal requests.
+The medical consultant advising the General Petitions Committee on medical retroactive withdrawal requests.

 - Review the medical documentation submitted by the student.